scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Data engineering pipeline converts OpenStreetMap GeoJSON features to image pixel space and combines each feature with imagery fetched from Mapbox Maps API.

-Our data engineering pipelines are generalizable to any OpenStreetMap feature.
-Buildings is another example of an OpenStreetMap feature that we experimented with .Users can generate training sets with any OpenStreetMap feature simply by writing their own Osmium handler to turn OpenStreetMap geometries into polygons.
+The design of our data engineering pipelines can be generalized to any OpenStreetMap feature.
+Buildings is another example of an OpenStreetMap feature that we experimented with.
+Users can generate training sets with any OpenStreetMap feature simply by writing their own Osmium handler to turn OpenStreetMap geometries into polygons.

 2. Model
 ---------